 You can start with an introductory session and then see if you want to continue.
 The sessions will take place once a week for 50 minutes.

-I charge £45 for a 50 minute session with a few concessionary sessions for students and people on benefits.
+I charge £55 for a 50 minute session

 Training, qualifications & experience